-- Post as an Internet-Draft a specification for SDR multicast.
-This is to be coordinated with IDMR's PIM.
+- Post as an Internet-Draft a specification for SDR Multicast.

-- Submit the ERP specifiations to the IESG for consideration as an Experimental protocol.
+- Submit the set of SDR specifiations to the IESG for consideration as a Proposed Standard.

-- Submit the ERP specifications to the IESG for consideration as a Proposed Standard.
+- Submit the set of SDR specifications to the IESG for consideration as a Prototype protocol.

 NOTE: The Internet-Draft(s) listed below may have been deleted

 since they are only good for six months.